yalelibrary/yul-dc-blacklight/README.md

 2. Use the camerata gem to increment the blacklight version and deploy:

-  See [the camerata readme](https://github.com/yalelibrary/yul-dc-camerata) for more details on setting this up.
+  Note: See [the camerata readme](https://github.com/yalelibrary/yul-dc-camerata) for details on installing camerata.

   ```
   cam release blacklight